 American Society for Reproductive Medicine

-Preliminary clinical study data shows that the Priya Personal Fertility System predicts ovulation on average 2.6 days prior to the luteinizing hormone (LH) surge (see graph above).
+Preliminary clinical study data shows that the Priya Personal Fertility System predicts ovulation on average 2.6 days prior to the luteinizing hormone (LH) surge as shown in the graph above (clinical PT-004 data on file).

 We have nearly 3.5 trillion clocks called circadian rhythms in our bodies that regulate our organs, weight, sleep, and fertility.
 Who knew?!
 Core body temperature (CBT) has been studied and shown to be a highly reliable marker for circadian rhythm patterns (Brown).
 These patterns correlate with the release of hormones, such as estrogen and progesterone.